-Further Educati on & Adult and Community Learning

-Lead WSCC

-organisations

-Main sources Planning School Places (WSCC, 2016)

-of information

-Existing Planning School Places (WSCC, 2016) notes that sixth form

-provision provision by both colleges and school sixth forms, offer substantial opportunities for those aged 16 - 19 to continue training and education.
+Further Educat ion & Adult and Community Learning Lead WSCC organisations Main sources Planning School Places (WSCC, 2016) of information Diaming Cahaal Diagas (MCCC, 2010) nates that sixth form Existing provision Planning School Places (WSCC, 2016) notes that sixth form provision by both colleges and school sixth forms, offer substantial opportunities for those aged 16 - 19 to continue training and education.
 The document refers to this as 'Further Education'.
 However, (FE) also refers to other forms of education offering other levels of training including Higher National Diplomas, Foundation Degrees and training for apprenticeships for all ages.

-Sixth Form Colleges

-Shoreham Academy Sixth Form

-Sir Robert Woodard Sixth Form FE Colleges Northbrook College (Kingston Buci Vocational Centre) Hairdressing, Health and Social Care, IT, Numeracy, ESOL.
-Northbrook College (Shoreham Airport) Full-time: Aerospace Engineering (HND), Automotive / Motorsport Engineering (Foundation Degree).
+In Adur the FE provision consists of: Sixth Form Colleges Shoreham Academy Sixth Form Sir Robert Woodard Sixth Form FE Colleges Northbrook College (Kingston Buci Vocational Centre) Hairdressing, Health and Social Care, IT, Numeracy, ESOL.
+Northbrook College (Shoreham Airport) • Full-time: Aerospace Engineering (HND), Automotive / Motorsport Engineering (Foundation Degree).
 Part-time: Electronic Engineering (HNC), Mechanical / Manufacture Engineering (HNC).
 IMI level 4 Diploma for Automotive Master Technicians (1year).
-In addition, FE colleges, such as Northbrook College in Worthing and City College in Brighton and Hove.
+There are other FE colleges, such as Northbrook College in Worthing and City College in Brighton and Hove which serve Adur.
 As FE institutions generally serve a large geographic area, and due to Adur's relatively small geographic area with many students from Adur attending FE institutions in neighbouring districts, it is appropriate to include these institutions in this section of Adur's IDP.
-Community Providers Glebelands Centre: years 14-19 provision (including Creative Writing and IT) Shoreham Academy: Adult education evening courses Sir Robert Woodard - Lancing Adult and Community Learning Centre Shoreham & Southwick Adult Education Centre - Adult day courses and other education courses (Southwick Community Centre) Shoreham Library - Adult education evening courses Planned provision None known of Sources of funding and costs Most FE colleges and adult and community learning services currently receive most of their funding from the Learning and Skills Council.
+Community Providers • Glebelands Centre: years 14-19 provision (including Creative Writing and IT) Shoreham Academy: Adult education evening courses

+Sir Robert Woodard - Lancing Adult and Community Learning Centre Shoreham & Southwick Adult Education Centre - Adult day courses and other education courses (Southwick Community Centre) Shoreham Library - Adult education evening courses Planned provision None known Sources of funding and costs Most FE colleges and adult and community learning services currently receive most of their funding from the Learning and Skills Council.
 Colleges may also deliver regular programmes to employers for which the full costs are charged.
 Some adult and community learning services may receive resources for work they carry out for local and health authorities.
 See section C for provision required for each site.
 Key issues and dependencies A key issue for Adur is that skill levels are comparatively low with a lower proportion of residents with higher level degrees than the regional average as well as high levels of young people not in education, employment or training.

-Summary and role of LDF and IDP Ensuring residents have access to appropriate training / educational facilities is important for tackling low skills levels and educational deprivation.
+Summary and role of LDF and IDP Given the level of development anticipated in the Local Plan, no new sixth form facility will be required.
+Contributions towards new places will be required from residential developments.
+Ensuring residents have access to appropriate training / educational facilities is important for tackling low skills levels and educational deprivation.
 Providing and protecting employment floorspace increases the opportunities for business to locate in Adur and offer apprenticeships which may require upskilling through FE courses.
 Local Plan Policy 30 states that 'Development will be required to provide or contribute to the provision (and where appropriate, maintenance) of facilities, infrastructure and services made necessary by development, or where it gives rise to a need for additional or improved infrastructure.'
 It also states that 'Infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
 Larger developments may need to be phased to ensure this requirement can be met.'